-Columbia Hall is the most recently added building to the campus.
-It is a reinforced concrete gymnasium-auditorium, 80 by 128 feet in size.
-It contains a main floor with more than 100,000 square feet and a gallery.
-It has a capacity of more than 3,000 persons.
-There are also dressing rooms, showers, a large stage, a doctor's examination room, and hydrotherapy rooms.
+Columbia Hall is a reinforced concrete gymnasium-auditorium, 80 by 128 feet in size.
+With a seating capacity of over 3,000 persons, and equipped with a splendid pipe-organ, Columbia Hall serves the college community admirably as an auditorium.
+When used as a gymnasium the large floor provides ample space for physical education activities, including games and roller skating, while retaining the galleries for use of spectators.
+There are also dressing rooms, showers, a large stage, doctor's examination room, and hydrotherapy rooms.